Air cleaner FAQ for virus filtration

 No. While it is true that Trotec high-performance air purifiers offer reliable protection against an indirect infection by virus-carrying aerosol particles in the room air, even they cannot prevent the risk of a direct droplet infection that is effected over a short distance by strong coughing, sneezing or loud conversations.

-Optimum all-round protection is only ensured if, in addition to the use of a high-performance air purifier such as the TAC XT, TAC V+, TAC M, TAC ECO or AirgoClean® One, the DHM formula continues to be applied, i.e. maintaining a sufficient distance to other persons (D), observing hygiene measures (H) by regularly washing and disinfecting your hands, and wearing a protective mask (M), for example mouth/nose protection.
+Optimum all-round protection is only ensured if, in addition to the use of a high-performance air purifier such as the TAC XT, TAC V+, TAC M, TAC ECO, TAC BASIC or AirgoClean® One, the DHM formula continues to be applied, i.e. maintaining a sufficient distance to other persons (D), observing hygiene measures (H) by regularly washing and disinfecting your hands, and wearing a protective mask (M), for example mouth/nose protection.
 Wearing face visors as a means of protection against aerosols, however, is not effective as has been proven by several studies.
 As an alternative to the mask, perspex partitions can be used to obtain sufficient protection in offices and in schools.
 Optimum effectiveness is achieved with protective screens if they are additionally equipped with a deflecting edge all around.

 03.07 – Is there any scientific proof for the efficiency of virus filtration?